It’s not just kids who get ear infections — adults can have them, too. Here’s how to reduce your risk.

 Take care of allergies

-Allergies can wreak havoc when heading into winter, but keeping them under control can keep your ear tubes from getting swollen.
-Dr. Oghalai recommends anti-allergy nasal sprays such as Flonase or Nasonex.
+Allergies can wreak havoc, when heading into winter, but keeping them under control can keep your ear tubes from getting swollen.
+Oghalai recommends anti-allergy nasal sprays, such as Flonase or Nasonex.

 Keep your ears clean and dry

 Proper hygiene also can help keep your ears healthy.
 After showering, use your finger and a tissue.
-You can even use a blow dryer while you’re drying your hair.
-But, “never use a Q-Tip,” according to Dr. Oghalai.
+You can even use a blow-dryer, while you’re drying your hair.
+But, “never use a Q-Tip,” according to Oghalai.

-“It takes out about half the ear wax and pushes the other half in very deep, where it is really hard to get it out,” he said.
-“Ear wax naturally comes out in the shower, and most people have no need to worry about build up.”
+“It takes out about half the earwax and pushes the other half in very deep, where it is really hard to get it out,” he says.
+“Earwax naturally comes out in the shower, and most people have no need to worry about buildup.”

 Cigarette smoke is an irritant, and smoking can lead to your tubes becoming inflamed.
 And secondhand smoke can have a similar effect.

-“Stay away from irritants, pollution and smoke,” Dr. Oghalai said.
+“Stay away from irritants, pollution and smoke,” Oghalai says.

 When to see the doctor

-“If fluid continues to build up in the middle ear space, we now consider Eustachian tube dilation,” Dr. Oghalai said.
-“A balloon is used to dilate the Eustachian tube to improve aeration and fluid drainage.
+“If fluid continues to build up in the middle ear space, we now consider Eustachian tube dilation,” Oghalai says.
+“A balloon is used to dilate the Eustachian tube, to improve aeration and fluid drainage.
 If this is done, an ear tube is not needed, lowering the risk for long-term side effects that can be associated with this treatment.”

-If you think you may have an ear infection, make an appointment with one of our otolaryngology specialists at Keck Medicine at USC.
-If you are in the Los Angeles area, schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting keckmedicine.org/request-an-appointment.
+If you think you may have an ear infection, make an appointment with one of our otolaryngology specialists at Keck Medicine.
+If you are in the Los Angeles area, schedule an appointment, by calling (800) USC-CARE (800-872-2273) or by visiting keckmedicine.org/request-an-appointment.